-Section 3.
-Audit Committee: The Audit Committee shall be composed of at least two (2) members and shall review and certify the financial records of the Corporation at the end of each quarter.

-Article VI - Indemnification

-The CORPORATION agrees to indemnify, defend and save harmless the board members, its officers, directors, employees and volunteers from and against all liability, loss, cost or expense (including attorney's fees) by reason of liability imposed upon the CORPORATION, arising out of or related to the CORPORATION’s activities, whether caused by or contributed to by the members or any other party indemnified herein, unless caused by the sole negligence of the member or any other party indemnified herein.

 Article VII - Meetings

 Section 1.
 Annual Meeting: The annual meeting of the membership of the Corporation shall provide for the election of directors to the Board of Directors and for the conduct of such other business as may come before the members of the Corporation.
 The meeting shall be held annually in the month of April at a time and location to be selected by the Board.
-Thirty days advance notice, in writing, shall be provided to the members for the annual meeting of the membership of the corporation.
+Thirty At least seven days advance notice, in writing or by email, shall be provided to the members for the annual meeting of the membership of the corporation.
+At the discretion of the board, a membership meeting may be held electronically.
+Electronic meetings will be held in accordance with ORS 65.205, Participation in meeting by remote communication.

 Section 2. - Board Meetings: The Board shall hold no fewer than ten monthly meetings each calendar year and such special or electronic meetings as the Board may deem necessary.
 The time and place of the regular monthly Board meeting shall be designated by the President.
-Special meetings of the Board shall be at the call of the President or upon written request of three members of the Board.
+Special meetings of the Board shall be at the call of the President or upon written or electronic request of three members of the Board.
 Five days' advance notice, given either personally, by mail, or by e-mail, shall be provided for any meeting of the Board.

-Article VIII - Business Year

-The business year of the Corporation shall be from January 1 to December 31 of the calendar year.

-Article IX - Amendments

-These By-laws may be amended, repealed or replaced by the Corporation membership at the annual meeting provided that notice of proposed changes shall be provided the membership no later than thirty (30) days prior to the meeting.

-Article X - Rules of Order

-Whenever applicable and not in conflict with these Bylaws, the current Roberts Rules of Order, Revised, shall govern all proceedings of the Board and Corporation.

-Section 1. - of Members:

-Section 2. - of Directors:
+The board of directors may permit any or all directors to participate in a regular or special meeting by, or conduct the meeting through use of any means of communication by which all directors participating may simultaneously communicate during the meeting.
+Board voting may be done within an electronic meeting.

+Article XI- Dissolution

+The Board of the Corporation may decide that it is necessary for the organization to disband.
+If so, the Board will put a motion to disband to a vote of the Voting membership.
+The methodology of the vote will be determined by the Board at the time of the proposed dissolution.
+If the Corporation disbands, any assets it holds will be transferred to the Jackson County Library Foundation in a branch-restricted fund for the benefit and use of the Medford Library.
+Should the Corporation reorganize in the future, any or all the funds remaining in the branch-restricted fund shall be made available to the Corporation, if requested.

+Article XII – Corporate Records/Contact Information

+Section 1. - Records of Members: The Secretary shall ensure that the Corporation maintains a current formal record of the names, contact information, and status of Voting Members and Nonvoting Members.
+The contact information of Voting Members must be in the form of a street address, mailing address, and email address at which the Voting Member elects to receive notices and other messages from the Corporation.

+Section 2. - Records of Directors: The Secretary shall ensure that the Corporation maintains a current formal record of the names, contact information, and status of Directors.
+The contact information of Directors must be in the form of a street address, mailing address, or email address at which the Director elects to receive notices and other messages from the Corporation.

 Rev 2-6-21